OSLabTools/nicetoolbox/docs/installation.md

 ## 2. Download assets
-Assets are uploaded to [keeper](https://keeper.mpdl.mpg.de/d/a9f91e7e60e84da69fc0/).
-Please download the folder put it in `nicetoolbox/detectors/assets`.
+Assets are available for download at [keeper](https://keeper.mpdl.mpg.de/d/a9f91e7e60e84da69fc0/).
+Please download the folder and place it in `nicetoolbox/detectors/assets`.